-Cult Pens Maureen Iridescink ink is one of the two new iridescent metallic sheening inks that are made for Cult Pens by Diamine Inks.
+Cult Pens Iridescink Maureen ink is one of the two new iridescent metallic sheening inks that are exclusively made for Cult Pens by Diamine Inks.
 Cult Pens describe them as being a bit different and a bit more unusual because they are made to sheen.

 Maureen is a very saturated, medium to dark blue ink that can exhibit some very nice contrasting red sheen.
 There are several other similar blue inks that sheen red, but Maureen compares well against Parker Penman Sapphire, Diamine Skull & Roses and Jalur Gemilang.
 Jalur Gemilang has a more obvious red sheen.

 Maureen flowed well with all of the pens I tried it in, felt slightly dry, and it’s lubrication was nicely smooth across the page.
 It dried quite quickly and didn’t smear after it was completely dry.